-A super simple but still delicious version of the most popular recipe on my website (Chinatown soya sauce chicken): made in one-pot, this Easy Chinese Braised Soy Sauce Chicken Thighs Recipe is really easy but still tastes impressive.
-It's mostly passive cooking as the chicken thighs are left to simmer on the stove and done in ⅓ the time!
+A super simple but still delicious version of the most popular recipe on my website (Soya sauce chicken): made in one-pot, this Easy Chinese Braised Soy Sauce Chicken Thighs Recipe is really simple but still tastes impressive.
+Mostly passive cooking too, as the chicken thighs are left to simmer on the stove and done in ⅓ the time!

 - No risk of burns: gets rid of the need to lift the bird in and out of the boiling sauce, so no risk of anything falling and splashing you.

 - Relatively quick: only takes 35-50 minutes in comparison to the 2.5 hours my traditional soy sauce chicken recipe does (i.e. ⅓ the time!
 The time taken depends on the size of your thighs.)

 - Delicious: the higher concentration of Chinese wine makes it more fragrant than the usual soy sauce chicken.
 If you like Chinese cuisine, you'll love this braised chicken dish on your dinner table!